prasitstk/terraform-aws-devops/examples/schedule-stop-rds-instance-by-lambda-fn/README.md

 app_fn_schedule_expression = "cron(0 0 * * ? *)"
 ```

-From the setting above, after we apply the changes to the Terraform stack, the schedule will be triggered daily 00:00 and
+From the setting above, after we apply the changes to the Terraform stack, the schedule will be triggered daily 00:00 (UTC) and
 it will invoke the Lambda function to stop the database instance.

 ---